 - A mix of chocolate and butterscotch chips

 - Or try adding a few drops of your favorite extract like cinnamon, orange, or almond

 More Easter desserts

 - Moist Carrot Cake with Cream Cheese Frosting

 - 2 cups dried chow mein noodles (divided)

 - 2 ounces chocolate chips

 - 2 ounces white chocolate

-- Set the baking sheet aside for at least 4 hours or overnight.
-You could also place the nests in your fridge to speed things up.
+- Set the baking sheet aside for at least 2 hours.
+You can also place the nests in your fridge to speed things up.

 - Carefully remove the nests from the baking sheet using an offset spatula or knife.
 Place little chocolate eggs or jelly beans inside the nests before serving.
 Happy Easter!½ cup Mini chocolate eggs or jelly beans

 We have thoroughly tested this recipe for accuracy.
 However, individual results may vary.
 See our full recipe disclosure here.